mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 ![](img/GET.png)

-You can see all the Paramters Type: query, path, header, and body.
+You can see all the Parameters Type: query, path, header, and body.
 In addition, all the query params are listed and you can filter them.
 You can also edit it in JASON as shown below.

 ![](img/editJASON.png)